witekbobrowski/wwdc19-submission/README.md

 ### About

 Welcome to my submission and thank you for checking it out!
-The goal of this project was to create a simple Twitter clone that features Sentimental Analysis of the tweets.
+The goal of this project was to create a simple Twitter clone that features Sentiment Analysis of the tweets.
 And this is exactly what it does!
 Just like on twitter, you can tweet - or rather quack - whatever is currently on your mind and share it with the world - or at least a couple of Animoji friends that are currently